How Can I Motivate My Teen To Exercise?

 However, it’s not uncommon for teenagers to be reluctant to engage in extracurricular sports.
 Here’s how to motivate your child to commit to regular exercise.
+There are a variety of suggested teen exercises you can encourage.

 How important is exercise for teens?